ArkV1/DataBundleBuilder/README.md

-# Data Bundle Builder
+# Data Bundle Builder from Firebase Firestore

-# REQUIREMENTS
+# Requirements
-Do not forget to install Firebase CLI | otherwise you will experience authentication problems with no error messages
+Do not forget to install Firebase CLI |
+  otherwise you will experience authentication problems with no error messages

-# NOTES
+# Notes

 Removing sensitive data from a repository
 ```